-With the stress of the recent elections, holidays and the New Year’s celebrations, finding the balance between eating, drinking, exercising, family visits, politics, managing the outward expectation of what we “should” be feeling and what we are “really” feeling, can be overwhelming, and many feel physically and emotionally exhausted.
-This quite often continues unchecked for months and we wonder why our New Year’s resolutions have fallen by the wayside.
+With the stress of the recent elections, the upcoming holidays, finding the balance between eating, drinking, exercising, family visits, politics, managing the outward expectation of what we “should” be feeling and what we are “really” feeling, can be overwhelming, and many feel physically and emotionally exhausted.
+This quite often continues unchecked for months and we wonder why our New Year’s resolutions will fall by the wayside.

 All kinds of stress (physical, emotional and spiritual) when not managed, manifests in physical issues.
 Chronic stress produces excess cortisol and adrenalin, which have negative effects on our body.
 Cortisol creates worry or fear and vigilance, which produces anxiety.
 Adrenalin, the fight-or-flight hormone, physically prepares the body to react to a threat.
 Overproduction of these hormones will often interfere with the body’s ability to handle stress.